|Core Rules||•||Races||•||Powers||•||Character Sheet|

 The items that can be purchased in this price range are rare and too expensive for most people.
 Goods at this price range include a kilogram of silver or saffron.
-This price range can buy a merchant's wedding feast, a nice horse, a cart, a fur-lined robe, a one-handed sword, an anvil, a vise, or a small cottage.
+This price range can buy a merchant's wedding feast, a nice horse, a cart, a fur-lined robe, a chain shirt, a one-handed sword, an anvil, a vise, or a small cottage.
 Amethyst cabochons cost 10 gold coins for a nice 24-carat stone.
 Joining a merchant guild costs 10 gold coins.

 Impact Six items cost about 1,200 silver coins, which is also 30 gold coins.

 The least skilled laborers earn 30 gold coins in three years.
 An adventurer would need to work for royalty to earn 30 gold coins for one assignment.